 Guide dogs/service animals

 FSA plans can reimburse the costs of buying, training, and maintaining a guide dog (or other service animal).
-The service animal must be used to assist people with visual, hearing or other physical disabilities.
+The service animal must be used to assist someone with visual, hearing or other physical disabilities.
 Maintenance costs can include food, grooming, and other veterinary expenses to keep the animal healthy so it can effectively perform its duties.

 Braille reading material